-The Health Center provides on-campus health screenings, assessment, and education as well as first-aid and nursing care for students and staff.
+The Health Center is staffed by a full time RN and part time assistant.The Health Center is located in the administration building just across the hall from the front office.
+The health office is open daily between 7:20 am and 2:35 pm.
+Please make sure that your contact numbers are kept current so that we can always reach you in case of an emergency.
+It is also helpful for you to keep us in your contact numbers so you know when the school nurse is calling and please make sure your mailbox is not full.We provide on-campus health screenings, assessment, and education as well as first-aid and nursing care for students, staff, and visitors.
 The Health Center is not a primary care facility.
 By law, the nurse is not allowed to make a medical diagnosis or prescribe treatment.
 When accidents or illness occur during school hours, basic first-aid and/or emergency care will be given according to Arizona State Board of Nursing standards and practices.
 The nurse may suggest further medical follow up in certain circumstances.
 Further care is the responsibility of the parents.

 Medications can be dropped off at the Health Center for the school year by parent or guardian only.
-Please do not send your student to school with any medications.
+Please do not send your student to school with any medications, or drop them off at the front office.
 There has been a medication policy change starting school year 2018/19.
 In accordance with the Arizona School Board Association and the DVUSD Governing Board Policy JLCD, a written doctor's order will now be required for any prescription medication or dietary supplement.
-The form can be obtained from the school nurse.
+In addition parent/guardian consent is required for over the counter medications and medications must be supplied by the parent/guardian as there are no "stock" medications kept on campus.
+These forms can be obtained from the school nurse.